ystia/yorc/doc/telemetry.rst

 Yorc Executors metrics
 ~~~~~~~~~~~~~~~~~~~~~~

-There are two types of executors in Yorc ``delegate`` executors and ``operation`` executors.
-Delegate executors handle the deployment of Yorc natively supported
+There are two types of executors in Yorc: ``delegate`` executors and ``operation`` executors.
-TOSCA nodes (like an Openstack compute for instance) while Operation executors handle implementations of an lifecycle operation provided as part of the TOSCA node
+Delegate executors handle the deployment of Yorc natively supported TOSCA nodes (like an Openstack compute for instance).
-definition (like a shell script or an ansible playbook).
+Operation executors handle implementations of an lifecycle operation provided as part of the TOSCA node definition (like a shell script or an ansible playbook).

 In the below table <ExecType> is the executor type (``operation`` or ``delegate``).
 The **Deployment** label is set to the deployment ID, and the **Node** label is set to the fully qualified TOSCA node type where dots were replaced by